microsoft/Mastering-the-Marketplace/docs/partner-center/private-offers.md

 This module introduces the similarities and basic details of each to help you decide which feature is best for you.

-## For ISVs selling direct to customers
+## ISVs selling direct to customers

 ### Creating private offers